danepowell/serverless-version-tracker/README.md

 ## Configuration

 There is currently no configuration.
-TODO: allow configuration to only run on certain stages (i.e. prod).

 ## Usage

 This plugin has a super simple function: after you run `serverless deploy`, it will create a local git tag based on the version of the Lambda function that you just deployed.
-For instance, if your function is named `foo-development-index` and a deploy creates Lambda version 56, this plugin will automatically create a local git tag `foo-development-index-56`.
+For instance, if your function is named `foo-production-index` and a deploy creates Lambda version 56, this plugin will automatically create a local git tag `foo-production-index-56`.

+This plugin currently only runs on production deployments.

 ## Todo
 - Enforce a clean git directory before allowing deploys (to prevent deploying untraceable / volatile code)
 - Add to npm and serverless-plugin repo
+- Allow configuration to run on stages other than `production`.